Stymphalian/personal_website/personal-blog/content/projects/ak-chibi-bot.md

 - [isHarryh/Ark-FBS-Py](https://github.com/isHarryh/Ark-FBS-Py) - Tools for handling Arknights FlatBuffers encoded data
 - [ChaomengOrion/ArkAssetsTool](https://github.com/ChaomengOrion/ArkAssetsTool) - The foundation for the download script

-I don't think this ripping "allowed", but there are many fan-made websites which have ripped these assets for use on their web-pages.
+I don't think this ripping is "allowed", but there are many fan-made websites which have ripped these assets for use on their web-pages.
 If Hypergryph really cares and they send me a notice to stop I'd be happy to comply!
 This is mostly a passion project anyways.